Tallowypie/khalaf-hardware-portfolio/README.md

 <img src="HardwarePortfolio/Topside Power Unit/TPU PCB.png" width="400">

-Dual-input power distribution PCB managing system-wide power, protection, and monitoring for a multi-board robotic system.
+The power foundation of the ROV topside stack, managing dual 48V and 12V input rails with polyfuse protection, varistor clamping, ACS712 Hall-effect current sensing up to ±30A, and a relay-switched 48V output driven through an optocoupler for galvanic isolation.

 ### Key Features
 - 48V + 12V dual input with protection